NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Mechanical Carny.md

 abilities_mid:
   - name: ""
   - name: "Haywire"
     desc: "  A severely damaged mechanical carny has a chance of malfunctioning.
 If a mechanical carny has 15 or fewer Hit Points at the start of its turn, it must succeed at a DC 5 Flat check check or go haywire.
 A haywire mechanical carny wildly attacks the nearest living creature, or the nearest object if no creatures are nearby.
 It takes a -1 circumstance penalty to Strikes but deals an additional 1d6 bludgeoning damage plus [[Bestiary Ability Glossary/Knockdown|Knockdown]].
-This effect lasts 10 minutes or until the mechanical carny is destroyed.\n[[Bestiary Effects/Effect_ Haywire|Effect: Haywire]]"
+This effect lasts 10 minutes or until the mechanical carny is destroyed.\n\n[[Bestiary Effects/Effect_ Haywire|Effect: Haywire]]"

 attacks:
   - name: ""